A digital drawing of a person holding a gift box

 Gifting cash

-Cash is a convenient gift because it’s easy for donors to write checks for charities to deposit.
-The gift is also tax deductible in the current tax year.
-Consider a charitable gift of $50,000 in cash.
-Assuming the highest marginal tax rate of 37%, the donation can reduce the taxpayer’s AGI by $50,000, resulting in a tax bill that’s $18,500 lower ($50,000 x 37% = $18,500).
+Cash is a convenient gift—donors simply write checks for charities to deposit—that’s also tax deductible in the current tax year.
+For example, let’s consider a charitable gift of $50,000 in cash, which would reduce the taxpayer’s AGI by $50,000.
+If the donor is taxed at highest marginal rate of 37%, the gift would result in a tax bill that’s $18,500 lower ($50,000 x 37% = $18,500).

 Gifting securities